Vehicles Classes

 Motorcycles are subject to the vignette requirement in Switzerland.
 A valid vignette is therefore required to use the motorways.

-Combinations: passenger car (towing vehicle) with trailer
+Combinations: car (towing vehicle) with trailer

-If the trailer does not exceed a permissible gross weight of 3.5 tonnes, separate vignettes are required for both the towing vehicle and the trailer.
+If the trailer's maximum permissible gross weight does not exceed 3.5 tonnes, separate vignettes are required for both the towing vehicle and the trailer.
 This also applies if the towing vehicle itself weighs more than 3.5 tonnes and is therefore subject to the heavy vehicle charge.
-If the trailer also exceeds the weight limit of 3.5 tonnes, a heavy vehicle charge must be paid for it as well.
+If, however, the trailer also exceeds the 3.5-tonne weight limit, a heavy vehicle charge must also be paid for it.

 Motorhomes